bufbuild/protovalidate/README.md

 [![Slack](https://img.shields.io/badge/Slack-Buf-%23e01563)][slack]
 [![BSR](https://img.shields.io/badge/BSR-Module-0C65EC)][buf-mod]

-[Protovalidate][protovalidate] provides standard annotations to validate common constraints on messages and fields, as well as the ability to use [CEL][cel] to write custom constraints.
+[Protovalidate][protovalidate] provides standard annotations to validate common rules on messages and fields, as well as the ability to use [CEL][cel] to write custom rules.
 It's the next generation of [protoc-gen-validate][protoc-gen-validate], the only widely used validation library for Protobuf.

 With Protovalidate, you can annotate your Protobuf messages with both standard and custom validation rules: